jasperslits/haithowifi/README.md

 * WPU like Pump Percentage, Boiler Temp, From / To Source Temps, Operating Mode etc

 ## Available entities
 The integration creates a device and sensors and uses a predefined MQTT state topic to distinct the devices.
-At first only a (by the authors') selected group of entities will be created.
+At first only a (by the authors) selected group of entities will be created.
 If you want to create all available entities for your device, you need to re-configure the integation entry:

 Navigate to [integrations](https://my.home-assistant.io/create-link/?redirect=integrations) and find the `Itho WiFi Add-on`.
 Click the three dots of the entry you want edit: